 We love cheese but we also love pushing the innovation of our packaging to new limits.
-With more and more emphasis on our planet and think about the environment, it’s vital we are doing our upmost to ‘do our bit’.
+With more and more emphasis on our planet and the environment, it’s vital we are doing our upmost to ‘do our bit’.
 We had the pleasure of speaking to a number of excellent publications about our fully recyclable cheese packaging.

 Butlers Farmhouse Cheeses has developed recyclable polyethylene (PE) packaging for its hard, soft and blue cheeses, making it the first cheesemaker in the industry to have a fully recyclable British cheeseboard.